Realism in Expression

 This isn't to say that I build to impress others.
 But rather, I build to impress myself.
 It's not so much about making it better than another person's model, just different.
 Do we really need another Red 5 X-wing?
 And even if you want to, shouldn't you try something new with the finish or weathering?

 So, I would say that in making a model, make it your own.
 Try a few new techniques and a few old techniques.
 Draw inspiration from the real world, but also yourself.
 For every panel line or paint chip, think about what caused it or what its use is.
 What story does your model tell about the battles it has seen, its crew, or even its artist?
+And keep a healthy supply of band-aids.

 Here is a a model of a German tank in a fictitious scheme.
 Now it is true that the Soviets captured German tanks, repainted them green, and would often add on track armor and guns.
 So there are real elements that combine to make an unreal model.